 What is the Updated HHS SRA Tool?

 The Office for Civil Rights claims that the tool can help these practices conduct a comprehensive, organization-wide risk assessment to identify risks to the confidentiality, integrity, and availability of PHI.
-The idea is that once the assessment is completed, healthcare organizations can use the information about risks that they have gathered, to improve their defenses against malware, ransomware, and other forms of cyberattack.
+The idea is that once the assessment is completed, healthcare organizations can use the information about risks that they have gathered, to improve their defenses against malware, ransomware, and other forms of cyberattacks.

 - Vulnerability and threat validation